sunpy/sunpy/docs/tutorial/maps.rst

     my_map.draw_limb(axes=ax, color='C0')
     plt.show()

-We can also overlay a box denoting a particular a region of interest as expressed in world coordinates using the the coordinate frame of our image.
+We can also overlay a box denoting a particular a region of interest as expressed in world coordinates using the the coordinate frame of our image:

 .. plot::
     :include-source: